 Starting in Summer 2021, HSU is back to the policy that courses that apply to CS major/minor requirements must be taken with a grade mode of letter grade.
-This includes courses taken for the CS major's CS electives' requirement!

-If you are taking this course as a free elective, however (and NOT applying it to a CS major as a CS major elective or to a CS minor), then note that the limit of at most one optional CR/NC course per term is back in effect, and that the deadline to change grade modes has also moved back to its pre-pandemic timing -- for Fall 2021, that date is Monday, October 18th.
+If you are taking this course as a free elective, however (and NOT applying it to a CS major or a CS minor), then note that the limit of at most one optional CR/NC course per term is back in effect, and that the deadline to change grade modes has also moved back to its pre-pandemic timing -- for Fall 2021, that date is Monday, October 18th.